 “If we can identify what’s both upstream and downstream of β-catenin we might be able to come up with attractive drug targets to activate this pathway and promote resilience.”

 If we treat a third-order symptom, the signaling molecule, everything will be alright?

 Which leads me to ask:

 - Will the causes of human problems be found by studying second- and third-order symptoms of serotonin and β-catenin molecules?

 - Will the causes be found by using drugs that turn off or turn on parts of the brain to display fewer symptoms?

-- And as I ask in If research provides evidence for the causes of stress-related disorders, why only focus on treating the symptoms? where is the research on treating the “somethings” – the enduring physiological responses to stress – with goals for reversing them, instead of ignoring the causes and only treating the effects?
+- And as I ask in If research provides evidence for the causes of stress-related disorders, why only focus on treating the symptoms? where is the research on treating the “somethings” – the enduring physiological impacts of stress – with goals for reversing them, instead of ignoring the causes and only treating the effects?